Ahmed-Reda-20/elt-pipeline/README.md

 To solve this, the project introduces an automated **ELT pipeline** that:
 - Extracts and stores **raw API data** into a PostgreSQL database, applying a **layered architecture (Landing → Staging → Core → Marts)**
 - Uses **Apache Airflow** to orchestrate ingestion, manage schedules, and log batch metadata for auditability
-- Plans **dbt transformations** to clean Landing data into structured Staging tables and aggregated Marts datasets
+- Applies **dbt transformations** to clean Landing data into structured Staging tables, model Core business entities, and aggregate data in Marts
 - Lays the foundation for **dashboards and business reporting** (e.g., sales trends, product performance, customer activity)

-Although traditional DWH staging often lands tabular data directly, this project introduces a raw **Landing schema** inside Postgres to preserve the original API payloads, support lineage, and allow data replay.
-This hybrid approach combines lakehouse-inspired raw storage with data warehouse-style transformations.

 ---

 ## Project Goals
 - Develop an **incremental ELT pipeline** to automate and optimize API data ingestion
 - Apply a **layered DWH architecture** for clean separation of raw, cleaned, and business-ready layers
 - Implement **logging, lineage, and error handling** to ensure data reliability and governance